John H. Ebersole: Biography

 Ebersole served for 24 years in the U.S. Navy Medical Corps.
 He was the first officer to serve aboard two nuclear submarines, the USS Nautilus and the USS Seawolf, being selected by Admiral Hyman G. Rickover as the medical officer for the crew.
 He worked with NASA on Project Mercury.
 Ebersole was assigned to Bethesda Naval Medical Center and was the radiologist for the autopsy of President John F. Kennedy.
 He was chief of radiation therapy, training director for nuclear medicine, and director of the Radiation Exposure Evaluation Laboratory.
 He became chief of diagnostic radiology and chief of radiology.
-After retirement from the Navy, Ebersole settled in Lancaster, Pennsylvania where he established and directed the John Hale Steinman Cancer Center at Lancaster General Hospital.
+After retirement from the Navy, Ebersole settled in Lancaster, Pennsylvania, where he established and directed the John Hale Steinman Cancer Center at Lancaster General Hospital.
 Upon retirement from medical practice, Ebersole pursue a lifelong passion in mystery novels and crime fiction.
 He traveled to England and attended conferences at Oxford University.
 He became adjunct faculty at Franklin and Marshall College and taught a detective fiction course in the EtCetera program.
 He was a founding member of the Orange Street Improbables, a group of mystery enthusiasts.

 In 1993, Ebersole died at home after a brief illness at Lancaster, Pennsylvania.
 He was buried at Arlington National Cemetery, in plot: Sec: 8, Site: 9473.

 Education

 Ebersole completed his undergraduate studies at Saint Ambrose College in Davenport, Iowa.
 In 2013, he was posthumously inducted into the Newman Central Catholic High School Hall of Fame at Sterling, Illinois.
-He attended Indiana University and graduated in 1948.
-He received the M.D. from Indiana University at the age 23.
+He attended the Indiana University School of Medicine and graduated in 1948, receiving his M.D. at the age 23.

 U.S. Navy career

 Ebersole entered the U.S. Navy in July 1948 and trained in undersea medicine.
 As a future submarine doctor, Ebersole received extensive nuclear training.
 From 1949 to 1959, Ebersole was associated with nuclear submarines and had special training in nuclear physics at Duke University and at Oak Ridge, Tennessee.
 Ebersole was commissioned in the U.S. Navy and served on the USS Nautilus and the USS Seawolf, the first two nuclear submarines.
 Ebersole was selected by Admiral Hyman G. Rickover as the medical officer for the USS Nautilus, the first nuclear-powered submarine and served under commanding officer Commander Eugene Parks Wilkinson.
 Ebersole was a member of the launching crew for the USS Nautilus.
 He went on to serve as medical officer aboard the USS Seawolf, the second nuclear submarine for the U.S. Navy.
 Ebersole was the first person to serve on more than one nuclear powered vessel.

 On 26 September 1957, President Dwight D. Eisenhower boarded the USS Seawolf at Narragansett Bay and was greeted by skipper Commander Richard B. Lanning and Rear Admiral Frederick B. Warder, Atlantic Fleet submarine force commander.
 The President was briefed by Ebersole regarding radiation exposure aboard the Seawolf.

-According to the New York Times report:
+According to The New York Times report: